jisc-services/Public-Documentation/PublicationsRouter/api/v3/Using_Router_Metadata.md

 ## Licence details ##
 Where Router has obtained details of licences applying to an article it will send these as an array (list) in the `licence_ref` element - the full possible structure is shown below.
-Where the *Article version* is provided (see above) then the supplied licence details will relate only to that version.

 This section describes the use of each of the elements, any of which may be missing or empty.

+Where the *Article version* element is provided (see previous section) then the supplied licence details will relate only to that version.

 JSON element: `metadata.license_ref`
 ```